GarySunGovBC/FMETemplate2-2018/readme.md

 # DataBC FME Framework

-This is the root directory for the DataBC FME Framework..
+This is the root directory for the DataBC FME Framework.
 The Goals of the template are:

 1. Promote Modularity:  Keep code embedded in FMWs to an extreme minimum.
 All